hpcaitech/ColossalAI/docs/zero.md

 ### Example of ZeRO-3 Configurations

+You can refer to the [DeepSpeed configuration](https://www.deepspeed.ai/docs/config-json/#zero-optimizations-for-fp16-training) for details.
 Here we use `Adam` as the initial optimizer.

 1. Use ZeRO to partition the optimizer states, gradients (level 2), and parameters (level 3).